berkshelf/berkshelf/_includes/index.md

     ~/.berkshelf/nginx-0.101.2
     ~/.berkshelf/mysql-1.2.4

 By default Chef interprets the name of a cookbook by the directory name.
-Some Chef internals take the name of the directory as a larger weight than if a cookbook developer explicitly sets the `name` attribute in their metadata.
+Some Chef internals weigh the name of the directory more heavily than if a cookbook developer were to explicitly set the `name` attribute in their metadata.
 Because the directory structure contains the cookbook's version number, do not treat The Berkshelf as just another entry in your `Chef::Config#cookbooks_path`.

 ## Vagrant with Berkshelf